Hayreddin Barbarossa: Final engagements and death of Oruç and Ishak

 The Spaniards ordered Abu Zayan, whom they had appointed the new ruler of Tlemcen and Oran, to attack Oruç Reis overland, but Oruç learned of the plan and pre-emptively attacked Tlemcen, capturing the city and executing Abu Zayan in the fall of Tlemcen.
 The only survivor of Abu Zayan's dynasty was Sheikh Buhammud, who escaped to Oran and called for Spain's assistance.

 After consolidating his power and declaring himself Sultan of Algiers, Oruç sought to expand his territory inland and took Miliana, Medea and Ténès.
 He became known for fitting sails to cannons for transport through the deserts of North Africa.
 In 1517, the brothers raided Capo Limiti, and, later, Capo Rizzuto, Calabria.

 In May 1518, Emperor Charles V arrived at Oran and was received at the port by Sheikh Buhammud and the Spanish governor of the city, Diego de Córdoba, marquis of Comares, who commanded a force of 10,000 Spanish soldiers.
 Joined by thousands of local Bedouins, the Spaniards marched overland towards Tlemcen.
 Oruç and Ishak awaited them in the city with 1,500 Turkish and 5,000 Moorish soldiers.
 They defended Tlemcen for 20 days, but were eventually killed in combat by the forces of Garcia de Tineo.

-Algiers annexed by the Ottoman Empire
+Algiers joins the Ottoman Empire

-After the death of his older brother and feeling that his position was under threat, Khayr al-Din contacted Selim I, offered his allegiance and obtained Ottoman assistance in 1519.
-Given the title of Beylerbey by Sultan Selim I, along with janissaries, galleys and cannon, he inherited his brother's position, his name (Barbarossa) and his mission.
+After the death of his older brother and feeling that his position was under threat, Khizr contacted Selim I, offered his allegiance and obtained Ottoman assistance in 1519.
+Given the title of Beylerbey by Sultan Selim I, along with janissaries, galleys and cannons, he inherited his brother's position, his name (Barbarossa) and his mission.